What you need to know to claim complimentary travel insurance with your St.George credit card

 - Overseas medical and dental

 - Medical.
 You’re covered if you become sick or get injured overseas.
-St.George and QBE reserve the right to fly you back to Australia if your treatment requires, and Medicare will cover you in Australia.
+St.George and Allianz reserve the right to fly you back to Australia if your treatment requires, and Medicare will cover you in Australia.
 If you choose to stay overseas in this instance, you’ll have to pay for your own medical bill.
 No cover is given for illness resulting from alcohol and drug use, sexually transmitted infections or pre-existing medical conditions.

 - Theft, loss and damage to personal items.
 These items are covered: